mossprescott/invertible-syntax/README.md

 [![Build Status](https://travis-ci.org/mossprescott/invertible-syntax.svg)](https://travis-ci.org/mossprescott/invertible-syntax)

-With Invertible Syntax, you write a description of your language similar to parser combinators, and then can you use that same description to parse or to pretty-print.
-The results are guaranteed to be (partially) isomorphic by construction.
+With Invertible Syntax, you write a description of your language similar to what you would write with parser combinators, and then can you use that same description to parse or to pretty-print.
+The results are guaranteed to be isomorphic by construction.

 Inspired by Haskell's [invertible-syntax](http://hackage.haskell.org/package/invertible-syntax) and [partial-isomorphisms](http://hackage.haskell.org/package/partial-isomorphisms).